 How to watch 2021 Durand Cup in India: Teams, fixtures, TV channels & streams

-The 130th edition of the Durand Cup is set to be organised jointly by the Indian Army and the Government of West Bengal in Kolkata, in September.
+The 130th edition of the Durand Cup is set to be organised jointly by the Indian Armed Forces and the Government of West Bengal in Kolkata, in September.

 This will be the second consecutive time that the iconic football football will be held in Kolkata after the previous edition in 2019, since moving from its long time venue at Delhi.